chros73/rtorrent-wiki/Performance-Tuning.md

 #  A negative value disables this feature.
 Default: `-1` (`tracker_numwant`)
 trackers.numwant.set = 100

-# Set the max amount of memory space used to mapping file chunks.
-This refers to memory mapping, not physical memory
+# Set the max amount of memory address space used to mapping file chunks.
+This refers to memory mapping, not
+#  physical memory allocation.
+Default: `1GB` (`max_memory_usage`)
-#  allocation. (`max_memory_usage`) This may also be set using ulimit -m where 3/4 will be allocated to file chunks.
+# This may also be set using ulimit -m where 3/4 will be allocated to file chunks.
 pieces.memory.max.set = 2048M

 # Maximum number of connections rtorrent can accept/make (`sockets`)